Casdoor Public API

 How to get the client ID and secret?

 The application edit page (e.g., https://door.casdoor.com/applications/casbin/app-vue-python-example) will show the client ID and secret for an application.
-This authentication is useful when you want to call the API as a "machine", "application" or a "service" instead of a user.
-The permissions for the API calls will be the same as the application (aka the admin of the organization).
+This authentication method is useful when you want to call the API as a "machine", "application", or a "service" instead of a user.
+The permissions for the API calls will be the same as the application (equivalent to the admin of the organization).

 How to authenticate?